 Highway 140 Camping

-- Indian Flat Campground: 25 RV sites with hookups, some with sewer, 25 tent sites, two cabins.
+- Indian Flat Campground: 25 RV sites with hookups, some with sewer, 25 tent sites.
+They also have two cabins with kitchenettes, private bath and cable TV.
 Guests can use the outdoor pool at the lodge next door.